rsmp-nordic/rsmp_validator/docs/pages/writing.md

 For example, you can request statuses ,subscribe to statuses and send commands.
 Many of the methods allow you to wait for response.

-See the `rsmp` [gem](https://github.com/rsmp-nordic/rsmp) for more documenation.
+See the `rsmp` [gem](https://github.com/rsmp-nordic/rsmp) for more documentation.

 ## Working with Exceptions and Timeouts
 Timeouts an essential when testing external systems.
 When you send a command or request, you expect a respons within a certain amount of time.
 These timeouts must be defined in the test [configuration]({{ site.baseurl}}{% link pages/configuring.md %}).

 The `rsmp` gem will raise exceptions if a timeout is reached.
-Normally, you will not need to do any specific execption handling in your test code.
+Normally, you will not need to do any specific exception handling in your test code.
 You test will be aborted and RSpec will catch the error and report the error as failed.